danman231/youtube-thumbnail-downloader-ext/memory-bank/documentation.md

 ## Known Issues

 - Icon files are minimal placeholders, not proper designed icons
-- The context menu appears for all YouTube thumbnails but doesn't yet perform any action
+- The context menu appears for YouTube thumbnails but doesn't yet perform any action
+- The context menu for video previews will need special handling to extract the correct video ID